-8. Operating Leases
+9. Operating Leases

 On March 1, 2011, the Organization commenced a lease for its office space located at 1600 East Roosevelt in Wheaton, Illinois, with a related party, Home Together, LLC.
-See Note 13 for information about the formation and mission of Home Together, LLC.
+See Note 14 for information about the formation and mission of Home Together, LLC.
 The Organization's monthly rent is set annually by the Board of Managers of Home Together, LLC at an amount that approximates 50% of the projected operating costs of Home Together, LLC.
-The rent payment per month was \$2,000 for the year ended June 30, 2017 and the eleven months beginning July 1, 2017 through May 31, 2018.
+The rent payment per month was \$2,000 for the eleven months beginning July 1, 2017 through May 31, 2018.
 In May 2018, Home Together, LLC entered into a lease for additional space at 1616 East Roosevelt Road in Wheaton, Illinois.
 The lease runs from May 4, 2018 through May 3, 2021.
-The Organization's monthly rent was adjusted to \$3,500 beginning in June 2018, and it is anticipated that the rent will be approximately this same amount in future years.
+The Organization's monthly rent was adjusted to \$3,500 beginning in June 2018, and for the year ended June 30, 2019.
+It is anticipated that the rent will be approximately this same amount in future years.
 For financial reporting purposes, the Organization is treating the lease with Home Together, LLC as a five-year operating lease, which corresponds to the term of Home Together, LLC's bank financing used to purchase the property.
-Office space rent expense was \$25,500 and \$24,000 for the years ended June 30, 2018 and 2017, respectively.
+Office space rent expense was \$42,000 and \$25,500 for the years ended June 30, 2019 and 2018, respectively.